Internet censorship in the United States: Computer Fraud and Abuse Act (CFAA)

 The Computer Fraud and Abuse Act (CFAA) was enacted in 1986 as an amendment to an existing computer fraud law, which was part of the Comprehensive Crime Control Act of 1984.
 The CFAA prohibits accessing a computer without authorization, or in excess of authorization.
 Since 1986, the Act was amended in 1989, 1994, 1996, 2001 (USA PATRIOT Act), 2002, and in 2008 (Identity Theft Enforcement and Restitution Act).
 The CFAA is a criminal law and also creates a private right of action, allowing individuals and companies to sue for damages.

 Provisions of the CFAA effectively make it a federal crime to violate the terms of service of Internet sites, allowing companies to forbid legitimate activities such as research, or limit or remove protections found elsewhere in law.
 Terms of service can be changed at any time without notifying users.
 Tim Wu called the CFAA "the worst law in technology".

 Aggressive prosecution under the Computer Fraud and Abuse Act (CFAA) has fueled growing criticism of the law's scope and application.

 Communications Decency Act (CDA)

 In 1996, the United States enacted the Communications Decency Act (CDA), which attempted to regulate both indecency (when available to children) and obscenity in cyberspace.
 In 1997, in the case of Reno v.
 ACLU, the United States Supreme Court found the anti-indecency provisions of the Act unconstitutional.
 Writing for the Court, Justice John Paul Stevens held that "the CDA places an unacceptably heavy burden on protected speech".

 Section 230 is a separate portion of the CDA that remains in effect.
 Section 230 says that operators of Internet services are not legally liable for the words of third parties who use their services and also protects ISPs from liability for good faith voluntary actions taken to restrict access to certain offensive materials or giving others the technical means to restrict access to that material.

+Debates surrounding Section 230 intensified in the 2020s, with critics arguing that its liability protections enable extensive content moderation while supporters contend it is essential for protecting online speech.